Arthur-Milchior/anki-trigger-action-on-note/README.md

 ## Usage
-Once you have created rules, you can apply them by selecting notes in the browser, and clicking on "Edit">"Apply rules to note".
+Once you have created rules, you can apply them by selecting notes in the browser, and clicking on `Edit>Apply trigger->action rules`.

+You can also apply it to all notes, from the main window, by doing `Tools>Apply trigger->action rules`

 Eventually, in the future, rules may be applied automatically.
 But it won't occur before I'm sure that the add-on has no bug.